cmharlow/HydraMigration2016Winter/Docs/README.md

 *Digital Collection <-PCDM:relatedObjectOf- Digital Collection Related Object*

-###PCDM:Collection > HydraWorks:Collection : Digital Collection Related Object
+###PCDM:Object : Digital Collection Related Object
 This is an object that relates to the Digital Collection but isn't part of that collection.
 Not required.

 Descriptive metadata available on this class: